-The Amazon Fire TV, Firestick and Fire TV Cube are great Android-based plug-and-play devices, but you can’t always access all the video content available on its apps – that’s because many video libraries are geo-restricted.
+The Amazon Fire TV, Firestick and Fire TV Cube are great Android-based streaming devices, but geo-restrictions mean you can’t always access all the video content available on its apps.

-Continue reading to see why the five Firestick VPN apps below are the best ones right now.
-There are also free VPNs for Firestick you can try, but they simply won’t be as good as the ones here.
+Continue reading to see why the five Fire TV Stick VPN apps below are the best ones right now.
+There are also free VPNs for Fire TV Stick you can try.

 The Most Important Factors When We Review a VPN for Firestick

 - Has a native app for Fire TV and the Fire TV Stick

 - Works with Amazon Prime Video and Netflix

 - Well-designed and easy to use apps